aeolus-wind/bayesian_stats_econometrics/README.md

 on other economic indicators to explore.

-## Introduction
+## Introduction ##

-The reader may be surpised to find that this project uses linear regression as its primary tool, but this is the final capstone project of a Machine Learning Engineer Course.
+The reader may be surpised to find that while this was intended to be the final project of a Machine Learning Engineer course, this project uses linear regression as its primary tool.
 This project serves as an introduction to Bayesian statistical models, Causal Inference, and Econometrics.
 These are fields that I've been hoping to explore for some time and the open-ended nature of this final capstone project afforded me the opportunity to close this gap.